Prof. Dr. Aleksandra Trifunovic

 We have recently described the salvage pathway as the mechanism that safeguard against the accumulation of dysfunctional CI arising from the inactivation of the N-module subunits due to attrition caused by its constant activity under physiological conditions (7, 8).
 Now, we would like to further explore proteolytic control of OXPHOS function by mitochondrial matrix proteases CLPP and LONP1 under physiological and pathophysiological conditions.

-The group mainly uses in vivo transgenic mouse models and also the roundworm Caenorhabditis elegans to tackle specific questions of mitochondrial pathophysiology.
+The group mainly uses in vivo transgenic mouse models to tackle specific questions of mitochondrial pathophysiology.
 Many of the transgenic mice models are developed within the group.
 The group relies mainly on various molecular biology techniques to understand the complex signaling pathways, many of which are specifically developed to understand the mitochondrial physiology.
 To tackle complex molecular mechanisms of specific processes in details, we often turn to mammalian cell-based models and different biochemical approaches.
-As one of the main aims is to understand the consequences of energy depletion in cells and the organism as a whole, the lab has established many different bioenergetic approaches in vitro and in vivo, and this expertise are provided to the Cologne research community.
+As one of the main aims is to understand the consequences of energy depletion in cells and the organism as a whole, the lab has established many different bioenergetic approaches in vitroand in vivo, and this expertise are provided to the Cologne research community.

 5. Desirable skills and qualifications: